-FIGURE 3: CPU utilization of a server running security applications during different DDoS attack volumes the deployment of applications [11], [19] such as access control, intrusion detection and data encryption.
+FIGURE 3.
+CPU utilization of a server running security applications during different DDoS attack volumes.

+devices because the edge device is a perfect location for the deployment of applications [11], [19] such as access control, intrusion detection, and data encryption.
 For instance, a security application which requires real-time and complex processes, it always needs for an intensive computational resource from the gateway device.
 As a result, the edge device is unable to perform all processing tasks well and may become overloaded.
-To clarify this issue, we again utilize the emulation setup in the above section and extract the CPU utilization3 of the machine hosted three security applications based on SVM, SOM and SAE algorithms during attacks.
+To clarify this issue, we again utilize the emulation setup in the above section and extract the CPU utilization3 of the machine hosted three security applications based on SVM, SOM, and SAE algorithms during attacks.
 As can be seen in Figure 3, the results show that the required computational capability is proportional to the complexity of machine learning or deep learning algorithms, and there are significant differences among cases.
 Hence, the placement of security applications plays a crucial role in the operating performance of the edge devices.